Causal Evidence that Language Models use Confidence to Drive Behavior: Discussion

-Prior work has largely implemented abstention as a thresholding process on confidence or uncertainty estimates, using either external calibrators or supervised constructs \citep{kirichenko2025abstentionbench, tjandra2024fine, chuang2024learning, yadkori2024mitigating, zhang2024r}.
+Prior work has largely implemented abstention as a thresholding process on confidence or uncertainty estimates, using either external calibrators or supervised constructs~\citep{kirichenko2025abstentionbench, tjandra2024fine, chuang2024learning, yadkori2024mitigating, zhang2024r}.
 For example, \citet{tjandra2024fine} compute semantic entropy during fine-tuning to provide abstention supervision, while \citet{yadkori2024mitigating} employ conformal abstention based on post-hoc evaluation and self-consistency across samples. \citet{chuang2024learning} introduce Self-REF, a fine-tuning framework that equips models with explicit confidence tokens via external supervision.
-Such paradigms do not examine native abstention dynamics, leaving open whether models use internal confidence signals or simply pattern-match to features correlated with training supervision or surface-level question properties \citep{wen2025know}.
-In our experiment, all questions were objectively answerable, and we explicitly tested and ruled out these alternative accounts: aggregate question difficulty, knowledge retrieval accessibility, and surface-level semantic features all provided substantially weaker predictions of abstention than internal confidence, with standardized effect sizes an order of magnitude smaller.
-Moreover, causal interventions targeting both confidence representations (activation steering) and decision thresholds (instructed threshold manipulation) systematically modulated abstention behavior---providing direct evidence that abstention is governed by intrinsic confidence dynamics within a two-stage confidence–decision pathway.
-These findings complement recent correlational evidence that internal confidence predicts subsequent behavior such as change of mind \citep{kumaran2025overconfidence}, establishing that confidence signals both predict and causally drive decision policies in LLMs.
+Such paradigms do not examine native abstention dynamics, leaving open whether models use internal confidence signals or simply pattern-match to features correlated with training supervision~\citep{wen2025know}.
+In our experiment, all questions were objectively answerable, and we explicitly tested and ruled out alternative accounts: aggregate question difficulty, knowledge retrieval accessibility, and surface-level semantic features all provided substantially weaker predictions of abstention.
+Moreover, causal interventions targeting both confidence representations and decision thresholds systematically modulated abstention behavior---providing direct evidence that internal confidence-related dynamics play a central causal role in abstention.
+These findings complement recent correlational evidence that internal confidence predicts subsequent behavior such as change of mind~\citep{kumaran2025overconfidence}, establishing that confidence signals both predict and causally drive decision policies in LLMs.